-- Tuition reimbursement to encourage education to BSN, MSN, or doctorate
+- Tuition reimbursement to encourage BSN, MSN, or doctorate degrees

 - Offering access and review of targeted evidence-based literature

-Job satisfaction for mid to later-career nurses will be influenced by nursing professional development that include:
+Job satisfaction for mid to later-career nurses will be influenced by nursing professional development plans that include:

 - Opportunities to be recognized for their experience, contributions, and accomplishments